spinnaker/dcd-spec/README.md

 replaced by child templates and the configuration.
 At minimum, a module must have an `id`, `usage` and `definition`.

-Modules, combined with Moustache templating can be powerful for looping over similar template blocks, as well as swapping cloud provider functionality from a common, standard template.
+Modules, combined with handlebars templating can be powerful for looping over similar template blocks, as well as swapping cloud provider functionality from a common, standard template.